kthcloud/docs/hugo/content/usage/createVirtualMachines.md

 nginx on the deployment allows us to proxy the traffic to the VM on the appropriate port.

-Follow the instructions at <https://github.com/kthcloud/vm-nginx-proxy>
+Follow the instructions at <https://github.com/kthcloud/VM-nginx-proxy>
 (See README file)

 Remember that the name of the deployment you create will be its subdomain.

-### I can't login to my vm, it says "premission denied (publickey)"
+### I can't login to my VM, it says "premission denied (publickey)"

-If you have created a ssh key in a location other than the default (usually \~/.ssh/id_rsa), you'll need to specify it when accessing your vm.
+If you have created a ssh key in a location other than the default (usually \~/.ssh/id_rsa), you'll need to specify it when accessing your VM.

 You can use the -i argument: